fshchudlo/usualtech-articles/cm1g6zlol00000al9029oa8om.md

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>
-<div data-node-type="callout-text">Of course, in-memory implementation is applicable only for demonstration since tokens will be lost after each application restart.
-I encourage you to thoughtfully consider how to store tokens securely in your environment and add the required implementation on your own.
-For example, a good option is to use secret storage like Hashicorp Vault combined with an established secret rerolling policy.</div>
+<div data-node-type="callout-text">This in-memory storage is just for demonstration purposes.
+In a production environment, you should use secure storage like <a target="_new" rel="noopener" href="https://www.vaultproject.io/" style="pointer-events: none">HashiCorp Vault</a><a target="_blank" rel="noopener noreferrer nofollow" href="https://www.vaultproject.io/" style="pointer-events: none"> or another sec</a>ret management tool to store credentials safely.
+Also, implementing secret rotation policy for enhanced security is a good idea.</div>
 </div>

-So, now we can run Jenkins pipelines as different users.
-Let's implement more feature use cases!
+With this setup, each team member can now run Jenkins pipelines using their own credentials.

 # Running a Parameterized Pipeline

-Let's modify our pipeline running handler to run parameterized pipelines, too.
+Now that we've handled simple, parameterless pipelines, let’s modify our bot to support running parameterized pipelines as well.

-Here is the listing of the new action implementation:
+In the updated handler for the `/run_jenkins_pipeline` command, we first check whether the pipeline requires parameters.
+If it does, we present the user with a form to input those parameters.
+If not, we simply run the pipeline as before:

 ```typescript
 app.action(ActionKeys.RUN_JENKINS_PIPELINE, async ({body, ack, respond}: AllMiddlewareArgs & SlackActionMiddlewareArgs) => {